BSc Cognitive Neuroscience and Psychology / Overview

 - Typical International Baccalaureate offer

-36-35 points overall with 6, 6, 6 to 6, 6, 5 at Higher Level including two science subjects, normally Biology and Chemistry (but can include Physics, Geography, Psychology).
-We will also accept Higher Level Mathematics: Analysis and Approaches, or Applications and Interpretation.
+36-35 points overall with 6, 6, 6 to 6, 6, 5 at Higher Level including two science subjects, normally Biology and Chemistry, but can include Physics, Geography, Psychology or Mathematics (AA and AI are both considered).

 - Number of places/applicants